 - corporations

-- · companies
+- companies

 - firms

 - partnerships

 - limited liability companies

 - any other type of business enterprise

-- · nonprofit organizations
+- nonprofit organizations

 - labor organizations

-- · educational institutions, and
+- educational institutions, and

 - any institution other than the United States.

 The types of entities or organizations for which a filer must disclose a reportable position include LLCs, neighborhood or building associations, and state or local governments, among others.
 Also, please note that these designated positions are not the same as titles and, therefore, a functional position which carries a different title may still need to be reported.
 For example, a "member" of a limited liability company (LLC) is generally a proprietor of that business and a "manager" of an LLC is often an officer.
-A filer who has a question as to whether a particular position should be reported must contact the Committee.
+A filer who has a question as to whether a particular position must be reported should contact the Committee.

-You do not have to report on Schedule E any position:
+You do not have to report on Schedule E any positions held as follows: